LGBTQ issues at the 2022 FIFA World Cup

-There are no LGBT rights in Qatar, with homosexuality as well as campaigning for LGBT rights criminalised.
+Rights for LGBT people in Qatar are essentially nonexistent, with homosexuality as well as campaigning for LGBT rights criminalised.
 As such, when Qatar was selected to host the 2022 FIFA World Cup, the choice to do so in a restrictive nation saw much criticism, with several topics becoming the subject of controversy.

 LGBT fans

 Public displays of affection

-As early as 2010, concerns have been raised about the rights of members of the LGBT community who attend the tournament, since homosexuality is illegal in Qatar.
+As early as 2010, concerns had been raised about the rights of members of the LGBT community who would attend the tournament, since homosexuality was illegal in Qatar.
 After Qatar was chosen as host, Sepp Blatter, the then-president of FIFA, was criticised for apparently jokingly telling a reporter inquiring about these concerns that gay attendees "should refrain from any sexual activities".
-In apology for the statement, Blatter assured that FIFA did not tolerate discrimination, and stated that "[FIFA] don't want any discrimination.
+While apologizing for that statement, Blatter assured that FIFA did not tolerate discrimination, and stated that "[FIFA] don't want any discrimination.
 What we want to do is open this game to everybody, and to open it to all cultures, and this is what we are doing in 2022."

-The Human Rights Watch reported that Qatar has arbitrarily arrested LGBT people and subjected them to ill-treatment in detention.
+The Human Rights Watch reported that Qatar had arbitrarily arrested LGBT people and subjected them to ill treatment in detention.
 The Gay Times reported that while Muslims can be sentenced to death for homosexuality under Sharia law, there have been no known cases of the death penalty being enforced for homosexuality in Qatar.

 In 2013, Hassan al-Thawadi stated that everyone would be welcome at Qatar 2022, but warned against public displays of affection because they were "not part of our culture and tradition".
 The Qatar organising committee seemed to retract this in September 2022, when Football Association (the FA; England's federation) chief executive Mark Bullingham said there had been assurances that LGBT couples would not face arrest while holding hands or kissing in public in Qatar.
 However, shortly before the tournament commenced, former Qatar international player and World Cup ambassador Khalid Salman described homosexuality as a "damage in the mind" in an interview with German broadcaster ZDF, which led to further criticism, including from the German government.
 The interview was cut short following the comments; Salman later said that his comments had been misrepresented by news agencies.

 Rumours of homosexuality medical test

-After rumours and allegations that Qatar would introduce "medical screening tests" to "detect" and ban homosexuals from entering the country, LGBT rights activist Peter Tatchell said that "FIFA now has no option but to cancel the World Cup in Qatar".
+After rumours and allegations that Qatar would introduce medical screening tests to detect and ban homosexuals from entering the country, LGBT rights activist Peter Tatchell said that "FIFA now has no option but to cancel the World Cup in Qatar".
 However, no such screening test exists.
 It was later revealed that this proposal came from Kuwait and, while involving other nearby nations, did not involve Qatar.